outsidesource/OSKit-KMP/README.md

 #### Updated
 * Default parameters in Coordinator
 #### Fixed
-* KMPFileRef being broken after reboot on iOS
+* KmpFileRef being broken after reboot on iOS
-* Large iOS KMPFileRef sink() writes
+* Large iOS KmpFileRef sink() writes
-* Issue when resolving KMPFileRef on desktop
+* Issue when resolving KmpFileRef on desktop
-* Issue with resolving KMPFileRef directory on Linux
+* Issue with resolving KmpFileRef directory on Linux
 * Issue with file pickers on Linux with Plasma

 ### 4.5.0 - 2024-03-23